 Additionally, the DESSA-mini, a brief 8-item version of the DESSA, can be used by schools and districts to quickly and accurately screen students’ social and emotional competence and conduct progress monitoring throughout the year.

-Learn more about the rigorous research behind the DESSA and DESSA-mini and how these measurement tools can support your SEL program.
+Learn more about the rigorous research behind the DESSA and DESSA-mini and how these measurement tools can support your SEL program, or contact our team through the form below.